fredericaltorres/fjs.lib/readme.markdown

     - A class Stack inspired by the .NET Stack<T>
     - Extensions method for the class String
     - Extensions method for the class Array
+    - The sys singleton, generic methods for every day programming

 TORRES Frederic 2011